 \section{Abstract}

 {\bf We present a theoretical study of a mixture of antidipolar and nondipolar Bose-Einstein condensates confined to an infinite tube.
-The long-ranged inverted dipolar interactions result in a spin roton instability associated with an unmodulated--to--supersolid phase transition.
-We present a phase diagram including unmodulated miscible, supersolid, incoherent domain, and macroscopic domain phases.
-The low densities of the binary mixture do not require beyond-mean-field quantum fluctuation corrections for stabilization.
-Our survey ranges from the quasi-1D to the radial Thomas-Fermi (elongated 3D) regimes.
+We predict the presence of a spin roton and its associated instability, which triggers a continuous unmodulated--to--supersolid phase transition.
+We characterize the phase diagram of the binary system, ranging from the quasi-1D to the radial Thomas-Fermi (elongated 3D) regimes.
 We also present the dynamic formation of supersolids following a quench from the uniform miscible phase, which maintains phase coherence across the system. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}